aoricaan/exchange/README.md

 `` coverage html -d coverage_html``

-after run the las command you can find a coverage_html dir open the index.html and filter by **app/** for show only the app coverage
+after run the last command you can find a folder with the name "coverage html" open the index.html file inside and filter by "app/" for show only the app coverage